-If you have a physical, psychological, medical or learning disability that may impact
+If you have a physical, psychological, medical, or learning disability that may impact your course work,

 Disability Support Services (DSS)

 Representing another person's work as your own is always wrong.
-Faculty are required to report any suspected instances
+Faculty is required to report any suspected instances of academic

-of academic dishonesty to the Academic Judiciary.
-Faculty in the Health Sciences Center (School of Health Technology & Management,
+dishonesty to the Academic Judiciary.
+Faculty in the Health Sciences Center (School of Health Technology & Management, Nursing, Social Welfare,